AnjaliG1999/React-Projects/README.md

 Hosted online.
 Click <a href="https://facebook-messenger-3f629.web.app/">here</a> to chat Read sent and received messages, send messages.
 Personalized styling for the current user and others in the app.
 View the latest message at the top.
 React JS is used to create the app, Material-UI is used to style the webpage, Firebase is used as the database.

+## Anjali's Cakeshop:

+Hosted online.
+Click <a href="https://anjaliscakes.herokuapp.com/">here</a> to shop tasty and pretty cakes!!
+Signup, login, search cakes, view all cakes, add items in cart, and order your favourite cakes.
+Cakeshop for Indore with Cash on Delivery.
+Hosted with heroku, data api used: "https://apibyashu.herokuapp.com/api"